Health Library

 Conservative management:

 • Physical therapy – under the guidance of a certified physical therapist, your child will undergo a strengthening and stretching regimen that will focus on strengthening of the shoulder and arm muscles.
-Strength of the core, legs and hip are emphasized to enhance stability and overall ability to throw.
+Strength of the core, legs and hip are also emphasized to enhance stability and overall ability to throw.

 • Video throwing analysis – at Cincinnati Children’s, we are able to perform two-dimensional video analysis of throwing motion.
 Trained therapists are able to break down the phases of throwing to look for deficiencies.